prince-parker/Final-Project/README.md

 # Social-Exlusion-Measures
-This repository contains important information for the final project.
+This repo contains information and files for the Transpose to Quarto Miniproject